The combined pill (‘the pill’) is taken every day, usually with a week off once a month (for a period).

 The pill is excellent for controlling periods - they are lighter and less painful on the pill, and you can control when a period comes.

-If you want to miss periods, you can use two or three pill packets back to back, going straight from one packet on to the next with no break.
+If you want to control periods, you can use two or three pill packets back to back, going straight from one packet on to the next with no break.
+Taking the pill back to back can also help avoid some pre-menstrual symptoms e.g. bloating, headache, tiredness, period pain, and mood changes.

-Some women can't use the pill because of a risk of blood clots (clinics will check medical history, smoking, blood pressure and weight)
+Some people can't use the pill because of a risk of blood clots (clinics will check medical history, smoking, blood pressure and weight)

 How much effort is the pill?

-Women usually take one pill a day for 21 days, followed by 7 days off.
+People usually take one pill a day for 21 days, followed by 7 days off.
 During this pill-free week, there will be a bleed (like a period).
-On the 8th day, women start the next packet and repeat the pattern.
+On the 8th day, you start the next packet and repeat the pattern.
 This means that it’s easy to predict when a period is coming.

 If the pill is taken every day it’s really effective, but it can be difficult to remember.